yogesharma12/Fake-news-Classification/README.md

 # Fake-news-Classification
-using Multinomial Naive Bayes Classifier and TF-IDF
+using Multinomial Naive Bayes Classifier and TF-IDF Vectorizer

 # ABSTRACT
 This Project comes up with the applications of NLP (Natural Language Processing) techniques for detecting the 'fake news' (misleading news stories that comes from the non-reputable sources).Only by building a model based on a (Term Frequency Inverse Document Frequency) tfidf  matrix, (word tallies relative to how often they’re used in other articles in your dataset) can only get you so far.
 But these models do not consider the important qualities like word ordering and context.